yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {% endindent %}

-The example using the polling container as the inbound-endpoint with each Service and a space connector as the outbound-endpoint where a state field within the [Data|#The Space Data Class] object acts as the workflow "Queue".
+The example using the polling container as the inbound-endpoint with each Service and a space connector as the outbound-endpoint where a state field within the depanlinkDatatengahlink#The Space Data Classbelakanglink object acts as the workflow "Queue".

-Each service with this example is packaged within its own [Processing Unit|XAP8:Mule Processing Unit] and can scale independently in [dynamic manner|#Scale Dynamically].
+Each service with this example is packaged within its own [Processing Unit|XAP8:Mule Processing Unit] and can scale independently in depanlinkdynamic mannertengahlink#Scale Dynamicallybelakanglink.

 {% exclamation %} The [Mule Queue Provider|XAP8:Mule Queue Provider] is not illustrated with this example.
 It is relevant for different use case where the Mule Services scales together with the Data-Grid and running within the same Processing Unit.